mkinney/discord_hello_bot/README.md

 but replace XXXX with your app client ID.
 Choose the server you want to add it to and select authorize.

-# Create python environemnt to run bot (first time)
+# Create python environment to run bot (first time)

     virtualenv -p python3 venv
     source venv/bin/activate